-(2)(a) In addition to the 12 weeks of leave authorized by subsection (1) of this section, an eligible female employee may take a total of 12 weeks of leave within any one-year period for an illness, injury or condition related to pregnancy or childbirth that disables the eligible employee from performing any available job duties offered by the employer.

-(b) An eligible employee who takes 12 weeks of family leave within a one-year period for the purpose specified in ORS 659A.159 (1)(a) may take up to an additional 12 weeks of leave within the one-year period for the purpose specified in ORS 659A.159 (1)(d).
+(3)(a) In addition to the 12 weeks of family leave authorized by subsection (1) of this section, a female eligible employee may take a total of 12 weeks of leave within any oneyear period for an illness, injury or condition related to pregnancy or childbirth that disables the eligible employee from performing any available job duties offered by the covered employer. (b) An eligible employee who takes 12 weeks of family leave within a one-year period for the purpose specified in ORS 659A.159 (1)(a) may take up to an additional 12 weeks of leave within the one-year period for the purpose specified in ORS 659A.159 (1)(d).

-(3) When two family members work for the same covered employer, the eligible employees may not take concurrent family leave unless:
+(4) When two or more family members work for the same covered employer, the eligible employees may not take concurrent family leave unless:

-(a) One employee needs to care for the other employee who is suffering from a serious health condition; or
+(a) One employee needs to care for another employee who is a family member and who is suffering from a serious health condition;

-(b) One employee needs to care for a child who has a serious health condition while the other employee is also suffering a serious health condition.
+(b) One employee needs to care for a child who has a serious health condition while another employee who is a family member is also suffering from a serious health condition; or